MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Spain/report-349.md

  Then, when you create a sales order, you must make sure that you select the correct item in the sales lines.

- When you post the sales invoice, [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] saves the delivery operation code in the **VAT Entry** table, and then, when you create the Report 349 declaration, the VAT amount is included in the section for the appropriate delivery operation code.
+ When you post the sales invoice, ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> saves the delivery operation code in the **VAT Entry** table, and then, when you create the Report 349 declaration, the VAT amount is included in the section for the appropriate delivery operation code.

 ## See Also
  Make 349 Declaration